-- Clothing and Shoes: People may search for their favorite brands, “window shop” online for the best deal or product.
+- People may search for their favorite brands, window shop online for the best deal or product.
 Search ads can bring them to the store from the initial search, while remarketing ads and social ads will bring them back to the store with an offer.

-- Equipment and Supplies: Professionals click a display ad for a new online store to fill their supply line needs and join an email list.
+- Professionals click a display ad for a new online store to fill their supply line needs and join an email list.
 They receive multiple nurturing emails and see remarketing social ads in their feed before agreeing to a discounted purchase.

 The channels, methods, platforms, and ads you use should center around the best way to communicate to potential ecommerce customers.
-Take advantage of these tools to reach potential visitors and tell them your online store is the place they should buy from — both now and for future purchases.
+Take advantage of these ecommerce marketing tools to reach potential visitors and tell them your online store is the place they should use their credit card both now and for future purchases.
+Good luck!